TROPICAL RAINFORESTS

 Peru has some 2,937 known species of amphibians, birds, mammals, and reptiles, according to figures from the World Conservation Monitoring Centre.
 Of these, 16.0 percent are endemic, meaning they exist in no other country, and 7.6 percent are threatened.
 Peru is home to at least 17,144 species of vascular plants, of which 31.2 percent are endemic.

 With its biodiversity and remarkable cultural attractions and archeological treasures, Peru is a top destination for tourists.
 Eco-tourism in the Peruvian Amazon is popular, and there are a number of world-class forest lodges and reserves.
 Manu and Tambopata are an ideal introduction to the rainforest ecosystem and are highly recommended.
-Wildlife abounds and local indigenous guides can be excellent.
+Wildlife abounds and local Indigenous guides can be excellent.

 Recent articles | Peru news updates | XML